RedPitaya/Documentation/appsFeatures/examples/generation/genRF-exm4.rst

     RP.ByteOrder = "big-endian";
     configureTerminator(RP,"CR/LF");

-    %% Calcualte arbitrary waveform with 16384 samples
+    %% Calculate arbitrary waveform with 16384 samples
-    % Values of arbitrary waveform must be in range from -1 to 1.
+    % Values of arbitrary waveform must be in the range from -1 to 1.
     N = 16383;
     t = 0:(2*pi)/N:2*pi;
     x = sin(t) + 1/3*sin(3*t);